Top 20 Outdoors Camping Safety Tips That You Must Remember

 Be Ready for Allergies

-Packing medications for your allergies is a good way to be ready for any encounters.
+Packing medications for allergies is a good way to prepare for any encounter.
 Keep the first aid ready all the time.
-Watch out for difficulty breathing, dizziness, and swelling due to insect bites or dangerous plants that come in contact with your skin.
+Watch out for difficulty breathing, dizziness, and swelling due to insect bites or dangerous plants in contact with your skin.

 Protect Skin from the Sun’s Harmful Rays

-We believe that the UV rays are absent in cloudy weather.
-However, it can burn your skin, just like how it does on a sunny day.
-The sun is strongest during midday.
-As such, it is best if you seek some shade, wear a hat, and put on your sunglasses to protect yourself from the UV rays.
-You can use a broad-spectrum sunblock or lip screen with SPF15.
+Although UV rays are absent in cloudy weather, they can still burn your skin on a sunny day.
+The sun is strongest during midday, so it is best to seek shade, wear a hat, and wear sunglasses to protect yourself from the rays.
+You can also use a broad-spectrum sunblock or lip screen with SPF15.

 Drink Lots of Water

 Stay hydrated during camping, and don’t just drink when you are thirsty.
 Drink water throughout the day, even if you are not thirsty.
-Your food kit must include a water supply, which is good for 3 to 5 days.
+Your food kit must include a water supply for three to five days.

-Bring a Travel Berkey or Sports Berkey with you to store your water supply.
-Black Berkey® Elements dramatically reduce trihalomethanes, inorganic minerals, heavy metals, pharmaceuticals, pesticides, VOCs, petroleum products, perfluorinated chemicals, rust, silt, sediment, radiologicals, and more.
+Bring a Travel Berkey or Sports Berkey to store your water supply.
+Black Berkey® Elements dramatically reduce trihalomethanes, inorganic minerals, heavy metals, pharmaceuticals, pesticides, VOCs, petroleum products, perfluorinated chemicals, rust, silt, sediment, radiological, and more.

 If you wish to use water from freshwater sources, you can filter it with the Berkey.
 Alternatively, you can boil the water for at least one minute.
-You can also bring with you some water purification tablets which contain chlorine, iodine, and halazone.
+You can also bring some water purification tablets containing chlorine, iodine, and halazone.
 These tablets can kill waterborne viruses, bacteria, and some parasites.

 Obey the Hazard Signs